Workspace Booking

 The starting point for creating your floor plans is typically to use existing CAD diagrams, but before you go any further, check that they will be ‘the right way up’.

-Architectural plans are typically orientated in relation to true north or ‘project’ north.
+According to Autodesk in relation to their flagship building information modelling (BIM) platform, Revit, architectural plans are typically orientated in relation to true north or ‘project’ north.

 The industry convention used for mapping shopping malls, public spaces etc., however, is to have the main entrance of the office building or space at the ‘bottom’ of the floor plan, and with any other entrances clearly labelled– e.g., Car Park Entrance.